ssanin82/mk-rl-stocks/README.md

 ## Configuration

-All configuration parameters are defined in `settings.json`.
+All configuration parameters are defined in `config/settings.json`.
+Configuration files are stored in the `config/` folder, and trained models are saved in the `models/` folder.
 The configuration file is organized into two main sections: `common` (applies to all strategies) and `btc` (BTC/USDT-specific settings).

 ### Table of Contents